NSHipster/articles/2012-10-08-at-compiler-directives.md

 ### Properties

-Property directives are likewise concepts learned early on:
+Property directives are likewise, learned early on:

 - `@property`
 - `@synthesize`